Breastfeeding From One Breast: Causes, Side Effects And Tips

 • Physical disability: Some women may find it difficult to hold the baby on one side due to physical problems.

-• If baby has side preference, possibly due to position in utero, like breech, or use of forceps during delivery, he or she might be reluctant to turn the head toward a particular side.
+• If the baby has a side preference, possibly due to position in utero, like breech, or use of forceps during delivery, they might be reluctant to turn their head toward a particular side.

 protip_icon Quick fact